Computer Science Department

 More and more people are programming: not only those with traditional Computer Science backgrounds, but also physical scientists, journalists, and more.
 We have an unprecedented opportunity to shape how people reason about software--and the systems that people do not yet call software.
 The goal of my research is to make provable guarantees ubiquitous.
 I am interested in designing programming models, language implementation strategies, and programming tools to make it easier for people to create the software they intended.
 Application domains of interest include security, privacy, and biological modeling.

 Public understanding and consumption determine the impact of research.
 Because of this, I am interested in improving science communication and facilitating commercialization of technical ideas.
 From 2013-2015 I co-directed NeuWrite Boston, a working group of scientists and science writers.
-To narrow the gap between academia and industry, I co-founded the Cybersecurity Factory, an accelerator for security startups.
+To narrow the gap between academia and industry, I co-founded the Cybersecurity Factory, an accelerator for security startups, with Frank Wang.

 |I have staged an accidental coup of the Principles of Programming Languages (POPL) 2018 conference.
 I am a Program Committee member, the Publicity Chair, and the Artifact Evaluation Co-Chair (along with Catalin Hritcu).
 Submit to POPL!|